 Truly an ensemble!
 Both Upper School houses present an annual musical and all students participate as cast or crew members.
-This year, the Kestrel House performed Peter Pan Junior in December.
+Above, the Kestrel House performed Peter Pan Junior in December 2017.

 "The Kestrel House is more of a home because we are one big happy family with lots of brothers and sisters."